 Product was successfully added to your shopping cart.

 Continuous improvement in the supplier-customer relationship is essential to maintaining close and lasting partnership relationships.
 Improving inventory management as necessary ensures maximum flexibility and service.
-The Kanban method is designed to facilitate these improvements in industry.
+The Kanban method is designed to facilitate these improvements in an industial setting.

 Part reference and number of pieces per container, possibly photo of the part.